 - Mid-Level resumes should have at least five years of experience to establish your career path.
 At this level, recruiters want proof that you can apply the skills from the job description in a professional environment.
 Your resume should show how and where you developed the key skills from the job description.

 - Senior-Level jobs are less about years of experience and more about expertise in key areas.
 Your resume needs to prove your earned knowledge and expert skills related to the specific opening.
-Use Rezi to catch any keywords or skills you missed.
+Use a resume keyword scanner to catch any keywords missed.

 - Director or Executive-level jobs create a big impact on the organization.
 Recruiters need more information.
 Your resume should cover your entire career.
 For most positions older than 15 years, you can just list job titles and companies without additional bullet points.